SAP-archive/cloud-connectivityproxy/README.md

 Not all response headers from the backend should be forwarded to the JavaScript client.
 Therefore we have a static list of headers which will be not forwarded:
 "host", "content-length", "SAP_SESSIONID_DT1_100", "MYSAPSSO2", "JSESSIONID"

-If the a user of the proxy servlet wants to add additional headers she/he should add an implementation of abstract class SecurityHandler.
+If the user of the proxy servlet wants to add additional headers she/he should add an implementation of abstract class SecurityHandler.
 And declare its name as servlet init-param:

 <init-param>
             <param-name>security.handler</param-name>
-            <param-value>com.sap.cloudlabs.connectivity.proxy.DefaultSecurityHandler</param-value>
+            <param-value>com.sap.cloudlabs.connectivity.proxy.<MySecurityHandler></param-value>
 </init-param>

 3. Users should take in mind that destination endpoint shall be trusted by the application and by the application end-users